OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 Some certificates may be issued for wildcard domains (such as `*.example.org`), meaning that they can be valid for multiple hostnames.
 Although convenient, there are a number of security concerns around this that should be considered.
 These are discussed in the [OWASP Transport Layer Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.html#carefully-consider-the-use-of-wildcard-certificates).

-Certificates can also leak information about internal systems or domain names in the Issuer and SAN fields, which can be useful when trying to build up a picture of the internal network.
+Certificates can also leak information about internal systems or domain names in the Issuer and SAN fields, which can be useful when trying to build up a picture of the internal network or conduct social engineering activities.

 ### Implementation Vulnerabilities

 Over the years there have been vulnerabilities in the various TLS implementations.
-There are too many to list here, but some of the key ones are:
+There are too many to list here, but some of the key examples are:

 * [Debian OpenSSL Predictable Random Number Generator](https://www.debian.org/security/2008/dsa-1571) (CVE-2008-0166)
 * [OpenSSL Insecure Renegotiation](https://www.openssl.org/news/secadv/20091111.txt) (CVE-2009-3555)